Flying Interjet Between Canada and Mexico: What You Need to Know

 While you may not have heard about Interjet, the airline has been around 12 years and brands itself as the “JetBlue of Mexico” and if you’ve seen their planes, you may notice the similarities.
 In the last year, Interjet has been aggressively trying to expand its market share for Canada-Mexico routes, as other airlines have been doing.
 Can you believe that on some days there are 6 direct flights to Mexico City from Vancouver between Interjet, Aeromexico, Air Canada, and WestJet?

-We flew on InterJet 4O 2860 from CUN – Cancun to YVR – Vancouver in December 2017.
+We flew on InterJet 4O 2860 from CUN – Cancun to YVR – Vancouver in December 2017 and have friends who have flown Interjet most recently in April 2019.

 1) Reviews about Interjet: